 rufomaculata might be synonyms

 of this species.

 The name refers to the white pustules.
 It's referred to as the

-"purple-edged nudibranch" in Hoover, 1998 and as the "white-bump nudibranch" in Hoover, 2006 while being listed as Chromodoris albopustulosa.
+"purple-edged nudibranch" in Hoover, 1998 and as the "white-bump nudibranch" in Hoover, 2006 while being listed as Chromodoris albopustulosa (corrected in 2019 printing).
 It's also listed as C. albopustulosa in Bertsch & Johnson, 1981, Kay, 1979 and Kay & Young, 1969.
 It was first reported from

 Hawaii in Pease, 1860 (as Doris albopustulosa).